TIVAD Lawsuit | Latest Updates

 Patients may be entitled to compensation for medical care by filing a Tivad Lawsuit, and we can help.
 Our attorneys have extensive experience handling medical device litigation and can guide you through your legal options.
 Please click the button below for a Free Confidential Case Evaluation or call us toll-free 24 hrs/day by dialing (866) 588-0600.

-TIVAD ports, also known as Port-a-Cath, have been the subject of hundreds of lawsuits filed across the U.S. Our legal team has direct hands-on experience managing thousands of TIVAD-related claims, which gives us current insight into the latest litigation developments and practical understanding of how these cases actually unfold.
+TIVAD ports, also known as Port-a-Cath, have been the subject of hundreds of lawsuits filed across the U.S. Our legal team brings hands-on expertise having directly managed thousands of TIVAD-related claims and guided clients through every stage of the litigation process.
 The primary allegations against manufacturers claim these medical devices caused serious injuries including infections, sepsis, internal bleeding, heart damage, and even death.

 The lawsuits allege that TIVAD ports made of silicone mixed with barium sulfate can weaken over time, causing the implanted ports to break or leak.